w32u/trashOS/README.md

 **Storage:**
 - Crucial BX500 240 GB SSD
-	- There are actually some problems with this SSD model when using APFS like I/O errors, 10.12.6 with HFS+ boots and works just fine
+	- ~~There are actually some problems with this SSD model when using APFS like I/O errors, 10.12.6 with HFS+ boots and works just fine~~ Nevermind, it was my fault
 - Seagate Desktop HDD 500 GB 7200 RPM
 ## Install process